Skip links

 in Tags

-Kalmus demonstrates that police dogs can distinguish the odor of human sweat except that of identical twins, thus demonstrating the genetic polarization of sweat
+Kalmus shows that police dogs can distinguish the odor of human sweat except that of identical twins, thus demonstrating the genetic bias of sweat

 in Tags

-James Watson and Francis Crick publish the article A Structure For Doxyribose Nucleic Acid in Nature; Articles by Wilkins and Franklin are also published separately.
-Rosalind Franklin, who had made the findings under the microscope, died in 1958, while Watson and Crick won the Nobel
+James Watson and Francis Crick publish the article A Structure For Doxyribose Nucleic Acid in Nature; articles by Wilkins and Franklin are also published separately.
+Rosalind Franklin, who made the microscopic observations, dies in 1958, while Watson and Crick win the Nobel Prize in 1962.

 early 1953